antoniogarrote/rdfstore-js/README.md

 ## SPARQL support

-rdfstore supports at the moment SPARQL 1.0 and most of SPARQL 1.1/Update.
+rdfstore-js supports at the moment SPARQL 1.0 and most of SPARQL 1.1/Update.
 Only small parts of SPARQL 1.1 query has been implemented.

-This is a list of the kind of queries currently implemented:
+This is a list of the different kind of queries currently implemented:

 - SELECT queries
 - UNION, OPTIONAL clauses